brona/iproute2mac/README.md

 iproute2mac
 ===========

-CLI wrapper for basic network utilities on Mac OS X inspired with iproute2 on Linux systems - `ip` and `bridge` commands.
+CLI wrapper for basic network utilities on Mac OS X inspired by iproute2 on Linux systems - `ip` and `bridge` commands.

 Provided functionality is limited and command output is not fully compatible with [iproute2](http://www.policyrouting.org/iproute2.doc.html).